bpptkg/komapy/docs/tutorials/extension_plot.rst

 ==============

-Extension plot is a feature provided by KomaPy to accommodate non-series data plot in chart object.
+Extension plot is a feature provided by KomaPy to accommodate non-series data plot in a chart object.
 One example is to plot vertical axis line indicating explosion event.
 Another example is to plot other data that should be drawn on each subplot figures, so you don't have to write chart config in each series.